skip to main content

 Cons

 If Verizon Fios is available in your area, we say go for it.
-Its price range fits comfortably in most budgets, and Verizon woos new users with extra deals like free hardware and streaming service subscriptions.
+Its price range fits comfortably in most budgets, and Verizon Fios regularly woos new users with extra deals like free hardware and streaming service subscriptions.
 We certainly wouldn’t turn down the chance to binge-watch more TV with our internet service.

 Price:

-Max download speeds: 300–5,000 Mbps
+Max download speed:

-Data caps: Unlimited
+Unlimited

 Pros

-• No contract
+• No contracts

 Cons